-Whenever a place is described as having a “lunar landscape”, I think I enjoy it more.
+Whenever a place is described as having a “lunar landscape,” I think I enjoy it more.

-Something about a place that seems so vacant, and yet so beautiful, draws me in.
+Something about a place that seems so vacant and yet so beautiful draws me in.

 Cappadocia has probably topped the list of coolest places I've been, but not just because of the Cappadocian landscapes and rock formations, but also because of the cute little town of Göreme in which we stayed.

-Sure, we wanted to die after a big outing, but we also felt good – ready for that 10TL 3 course lunch back in Göreme.
+Sure, we wanted to die after a big outing, but we also felt good – ready for that 10TL 3-course lunch back in Göreme.

-We explored old cave churches, walked through valleys lined with cave and pigeon houses, and twisted and turned around fairy chimneys where we even happened upon the nicest man who was producing organic apple tea and wine from fruit grown in his garden.
+We explored old cave churches, walked through valleys lined with cave and pigeon houses, and twisted and turned around fairy chimneys where we even happened upon the nicest man producing organic apple tea and wine from fruit grown in his garden.

-Along designated paths in the national park, there were numerous rest stops where you could quickly order an apple tea, or two, and bask in the natural beauty of a flowing creek rushing through the linings of naked trees.
+Along designated paths in the national park, there were numerous rest stops where you could quickly order an apple tea or two and bask in the natural beauty of a flowing creek rushing through the linings of naked trees.

 Walking down the street felt surreal with these towering icons looming above, but even those that stayed indoors (and out of the clouds) could probably hear the pulsing sounds of the balloons heating up and flying overhead.

-We visited the town during the lower season, and even then vendors were friendly and not pushy.
+We visited the town during the lower season, and even then, vendors were friendly and not pushy.

 If it weren't for a schedule, we probably could have stayed longer, just relaxing and spending time with the adorable little girl of our motel owner.

-Cappadocia is a good 10 hour bus ride from Istanbul, or a couple of hours flight, but it is definitely worth the trouble.
+Cappadocia is a good 10-hour bus ride from Istanbul or a couple of hours flight, but it is definitely worth the trouble.